Cathy Berberian: Life and career

-From 1950 to 1964 Berberian was married to Luciano Berio, whom she met when they were students at the Milan Conservatory.
+From 1950 to 1964 Berberian was married to Berio, whom she met when they were students at the Milan Conservatory.
 They had one daughter, Cristina Berio, born in 1953.
 Berberian became Berio's muse and collaborator both during and after their marriage.
-He wrote, for her, Thema (Omaggio a Joyce) (1958), Circles (1960), Visage (1961), Folk Songs (1964–73), Sequenza III (1965), and Recital I (for Cathy) (1972).
+He wrote for her Thema (Omaggio a Joyce) (1958), Circles (1960), Visage (1961), Folk Songs (1964–73), Sequenza III (1965), and Recital I (for Cathy) (1972).

-In 1967 Berberian released a 12-track album (recorded in Paris) that consisted entirely of quirky baroque-style cover versions of songs by The Beatles, entitled Beatles Arias.
+In 1967 Berberian released a 12-track album (recorded in Paris) that consisted entirely of Baroque-style cover versions of songs by the Beatles, entitled Beatles Arias.
 The instrumental backing was scored for a classical string quartet or wind quintet plus harpsichord or organ.
-Most of the tracks were arranged by Guy Boyer, and most of the songs featured him on harpsichord.
-The original cover illustration for the album was by Gerald Scarfe.
-The album was reissued on CD in 2005 with bonus tracks including a 1975 French radio interview, and three live tracks featuring Berberian performing songs from the album, recorded at French music festivals in the early 1980s, with accompaniment by Italian composer–musician Bruno Canino and arrangements by noted Dutch composer Louis Andriessen.
+All the tracks were arranged by Guy Boyer and most of the songs feature him on harpsichord.
+The original US cover illustration for the album (resembling the Beatles's single "Revolution") was by Roberto Zamarin while the UK's was by Gerald Scarfe.
+The album was reissued on CD in 2005 with bonus tracks including a 1975 French radio interview, and three live tracks featuring Berberian performing songs from the album, recorded at French music festivals in the early 1980s, with accompaniment by Italian composer–musician Bruno Canino and arrangements by Dutch composer Louis Andriessen.

 Sylvano Bussotti, John Cage, Hans Werner Henze, William Walton, Igor Stravinsky, and Anthony Burgess also composed works for her voice.
 Although Berberian was based in Milan from the time of her studies there, she taught at both Vancouver University and the Rheinische Musikschule in Cologne during the 1970s.
 Following her death, Berio composed Requies: in memoriam Cathy Berberian which premiered in Lausanne on March 26, 1984.

-She is mentioned in the Steely Dan song "Your Gold Teeth" from the 1973 album Countdown to Ecstasy :
+She is mentioned in the Steely Dan song "Your Gold Teeth" from their 1973 album Countdown to Ecstasy: